kdoore/CS2335-Gitbook/zombie_ienumerable,_ienumerator.md

 using System.Collections;

 public class Example : MonoBehaviour {

-	/// <summary>
-	/// declare instance of collection
-	/// </summary>
-	private NPCollection myCollection;
+	public NPCollection myCollection;

 		// Use this for initialization
 		void Start () {
 		myCollection = new NPCollection ();

-		//use foreach to iterate through the collection, no need to know the
-		//datastructure used to store the collection elements

-		foreach (NPCharacter np in myCollection) {
+		foreach (NPCharacter npc in myCollection) {    //use foreach with collection
-			Debug.Log(np.ToString ());  //ToString( ) is defined as override in both np and zombie np.doSomething ();  //which version of doSomething( ) will be executed?

-			//np.TakeDamage ();  //can't call TakeDamage on NPCharacter

-			Zombie z=new Zombie();
+			Debug.Log (npc.ToString ());   ///polymorphism determines overriding

+			npc.doSomething();    ///polymorphism determines method overriding

-			if (np.GetType () == z.GetType()) {     //test to see if the run-time type is a Zombie
+			//here we can check to see if our current npc element is a zombie or kitten

-				Zombie tempZ = np as Zombie;   		//Type cast np to a Zombie object tempZ.TakeDamage (5);			//TakeDamage  can only apply to a Zombie object }
+			Zombie z = npc as Zombie;  //try to cast as a zombie if(z != null){   //if successful at casting as a zombie Debug.Log("Only a Zombie can eat brains");
+				z.EatBrains(5);//this only applies to zombie objects
 			}

+			Kitten k = npc as Kitten;
+			if (k != null) {  //if successful at casting as a kitten Debug.Log ("Only a Kitten can drink milk");
+					k.DrinkMilk (3);
+            }
+		}

 		Debug.Log ("Number of Zombies" + Zombie.NumberOfZombies);
+		Debug.Log ("Number of Kittens" + Kitten.NumberOfKittens);
 	}
 }

 ```